Changissnz/nu_merchant_principal/README.md

 and usable only as a preliminary metric for further judgment.
-The truth and the action do not run in forms parallel to each other according to a universally believed natural order, not when there are objectives by pride of the self, the group, or the selfless.
+The truth and the action do not run in forms parallel to each other according to a universally believed natural order, not when there are objectives by pride of the self, the group, and the selfless.
+The phrase "universally believed" is synonymous to collective agreement, in this context.